 I remember my father telling us the story of how in his home village, three young boys would be picked each Epiphany to dress up as the three magi.
 They wore decorated pointy hats, and walked from house to house holding up a star on a stick.
 The village priest followed blessing each home by sprinkling the doorways with holy water, and then writing the letters: C+M+B (for the names of the three Magi: Caspar, Melchior, Balthasar) + the current year above the door with blessed chalk.

-Who were these wise men from the east Matthew mentioned in his gospel and celebrated on the Epiphany?
+Who were these wise men from the East Matthew mentioned in his gospel and celebrated on the Epiphany?
 There is scholarly debate about whether they were a mythical invention of Matthew, who wrote about them to reinforce the belief that Jesus was the messiah, or whether they really existed and the story based on historical fact.
-The magi were members of the priestly caste of the Zoroastrian religion of Persia (Babylon).
+If the story is real, the magi would have beeb members of the priestly caste of the Zoroastrian religion of Persia (Babylon).
 We know that these magi were highly educated and skilled in astronomy.

 Because of the Hebrew captivity and exile in Babylon, the magi would have been well versed in the Jewish Scriptures, including the predictions of the coming of an anointed child or messiah.
 It was not only the Hebrew prophets who spoke of the coming of a messiah or a special anointed one.
 The Persian prophet Zoroaster predicted that an anointed one would be born and that a star would signal his birth.
 Zoroaster’s description is very similar to that of the Hebrew prophet Isaiah, which is a part of the liturgical Advent readings: “A Child will be born to us.
 And he will be called Wonderful, Counsellor, Mighty Messenger, Prince of Peace.”
 The sudden appearance of a brilliant star would have signaled to the magi, the prophesied birth of this anointed child.